knyzorg/knyzorg/README.md

 # Hey 👋

-I’m Slava &mdash; a JavaScript Developer by day, and a .NET enthusiast by night.
+I’m Slava &mdash; a JavaScript Developer by day, and a JavaScript enthusiast by night.

 When time allows for it, I write.
 My blog is best known for these three: